Is Olaplex worth it editorial flat lay — black-labeled treatment bottles on cream linen

 Is Olaplex Worth It?
 An Honest Product-by-Product Review

-Olaplex patented a bond-building molecule that genuinely repairs bleach and chemical damage.
+Olaplex patented a bond-building molecule for bleach- and chemical-damaged hair.
 But not every product in the line earns the price.
-Here is what to buy and what to skip.
+Here is what is most useful, what to skip, and where the value sits.

-Olaplex became the first haircare brand to patent a bond-building molecule (Bis-Aminopropyl Diglycol Dimaleate, or BAPDDM) that reconnects broken disulfide bonds in hair damaged by bleach, heat, and chemical processing.
-Before Olaplex, that type of damage was considered largely irreversible without cutting.
+Olaplex became the first haircare brand to patent a bond-building molecule (Bis-Aminopropyl Diglycol Dimaleate, or BAPDDM) for hair damaged by bleach, heat, and chemical processing.
+Before bond-building treatments became mainstream, that type of damage was usually managed with conditioning, trimming, or cutting.
 The brand now sells a system of 9 numbered products, ranging from professional salon use (No. 1 and No. 2) to at-home treatment and maintenance (No. 3 through No. 9).

 Not every product in the Olaplex system earns the price premium.
-The bond-building technology is most concentrated in a few specific products.
-This breakdown tells you which ones actually justify the spend.
+The bond-building technology is most relevant in a few specific products.
+This breakdown tells you where the spend makes the most sense.

 Worth It: Olaplex Products That Earn the Price